The Origin of the 300 km s$^{-1}$ Stream Near Segue 1: Conclusions

 The upcoming Gaia Data Release 2 should provide strong constraints on the proper motion along the stream track, as the brightest members of 300S are predicted to have proper motion uncertainties of just $\sim0.06$~\masyr\ \citep{gaiadr2}.
 The Gaia data should also aid in selecting additional 300S targets for spectroscopic followup to determine the velocity dispersion and gradient along the stream, as well as for determining detailed chemical abundances of more stream members.

 \acknowledgements{ S.W.F. thanks Gwen Rudie and Jorge Moreno for their guidance over the course of this work.
 The authors would like to acknowledge Young Sun Lee for providing [$\alpha$/Fe] and [C/Fe] abundance ratios for the SEGUE stars.
-They would also like to acknowledge the following individuals for helpful conversations regarding the analysis for this work: Andy McWilliam, Alex Ji, Ana Bonaca, Stephanie Tonnesen, and Rachael Beaton.
+They also thank the anonymous referee for comments that improved the specificity and clarity of the paper.
+They would also like to acknowledge the following individuals for helpful conversations regarding the analysis for this work: Jeff Carlin, Andy McWilliam, Alex Ji, Ana Bonaca, Stephanie Tonnesen, and Rachael Beaton.
 S.W.F. would also like to acknowledge the maintenance and cleaning staff at academic and telescope facilities, especially those whose communities are often excluded from academic pursuits, but whose labor maintains the spaces where astrophysical inquiry can flourish.

 Funding for S.W.F. was provided by the Pomona Summer Undergraduate Research Program, as well as the Rose Hills Foundation.
 TCB and VMP acknowledge partial support for this work from grant PHY 14-30152; Physics Frontier Center/JINA Center for the Evolution of the Elements (JINA-CEE), awarded by the US National Science Foundation.
 JB acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number RGPIN-2015-05235, and from an Alfred P. Sloan Fellowship.
 J.G.F-T is supported by FONDECYT No. 3180210.
 OZ and DAGH acknowledge support provided by the Spanish Ministry of Economy and Competitiveness (MINECO) under grant AYA-2017-88254-P. ARL acknowledges financial support provided by the FONDECYT REGULAR project 1170476